Planning your travel

 Getting vaccinated in BC

 International students are eligible to be vaccinated in BC for flu and COVID-19!

 If you are unvaccinated, see how to get vaccinated for COVID-19.
 If you don’t have a Personal Health Number (PHN) yet, you will need to register by phone.
 A PHN will be created for you when you register. (*Important: This temporary PHN is not medical insurance.
 You still need to apply for the BC Medical Services Plan [MSP] as soon as possible).

-If you are partially vaccinated or were vaccinated outside BC, see do I need another vaccine in BC?
+If you are partially vaccinated or were vaccinated outside of BC or Canada, see Can I get additional doses in B.C.?

 - If it is recommended that you get another dose, follow the instructions to submit your current vaccination record and register for your vaccination.